HBO Max: Every Original Show and Movie Coming to WarnerMedia's Streaming Service

 Beth & Sam: This series, first announced by Deadline, is a romantic comedy about two women who seemingly have every reason not to be together -- including the fact that one of them is supposedly straight and married.
 Emily Wilson and Betsy Thomas will serve as co-showrunners and will also executive produce alongside Jim Parsons and Jamie Tarses.

 The Boondocks: A reimagined revival of the Peabody Award-winning satirical animated comedy is coming in fall 2020.
-Additionally, all 55 episodes of the original version of The Boondocks that aired on Adult Swim will be available on HBO Max when the service launches in spring 2020.
+Additionally, all 55 episodes of the original version of The Boondocks that aired on Adult Swim are available on HBO Max as of launch.

 Circe: Rick Jaffa and Amanda Silver are behind an eight-episode adaptation of Madeline Miller's Circe.
 The series is described as "an epic fantasy based on the recent bestseller about one of the most evocative goddesses in Ancient Greece."